7 Best Places to Meet Wild Animals in Japan

 Okunoshima Island can be reached by ferry from the Tadanoumi Port in Takehara City, which is also an attractive area where the well-preserved historical cityscape can be enjoyed.

-If you wish to explore this hidden gems in Hiroshima Prefecture, I’d highly recommend you to join this guided day-tour introducing the best highlights of Okunoshima Island and the Takehara Preservation District!
+If you wish to explore this hidden gems in Hiroshima Prefecture, I’d highly recommend you to join this guided day-tour introducing the best highlights of Okunoshima Island with a fun and unique cycling experience!

 7. Ainoshima Island